 There are some helpful things you can do at the scene of the crash if you intend to pursue compensation from an insurance claim.
 Gathering information and evidence is crucial to building a strong case against the truck driver and proving their oversized or overloaded vehicle caused the accident.

-Depending on the circumstances leading to the truck accident, you could potentially hold the driver or their employer responsible for your resulting injuries and expenses.
+Depending on the circumstances leading to the overloaded/overweight truck crash in St. Louis, you could potentially hold the driver or their employer responsible for your resulting injuries and expenses.
 Every trucking company and driver must ensure they load each vehicle properly to meet federal and state standards.
-If they overload their fleet of trucks and it causes an accident, they become liable.
+If they overload their fleet of trucks and cause an accident, they become liable.

 Missouri law requires everyone who operates a motor vehicle to carry liability auto insurance.
 Insurance policies list coverage for bodily injury, which is compensation paid to victims of car crashes based on the policyholder’s limit.
 The minimum limit required in Missouri is $25,000.
 So, if the trucker overloaded their vehicle and caused the accident, you could potentially receive up to $25,000 in compensation if that’s the limit they chose to purchase on their insurance policy.